mohitpai/journey-optimizer.en/help/using/messages/messages-in-campaigns.md

 In your campaigns, select the channel to design and personalize the message you want to send to your audience.
 When you add an email, a SMS or a Push to your campaign, you can send it immediately or schedule the message.

 >[!NOTE]
 >You can also create journeys to send triggered messages.
-Learn more [in this section](messages-in-journeys.md).
+Learn more

 Learn how to add and configure messages in a campaign [in this section](../campaigns/create-campaign.md).